 IDENTIFICATION OF MARAC CASES

 All MARAC representatives must Somerset County Council digital domestic abuse training modules online at somersetsurvivors.co.uk before attending a MARAC.
-Additionally, specific MARAC Training; pertaining to Routine enquiry, Risk Identification, Risk Categorisation, Safety Planning and Referral Pathways.
+Additionally, specific MARAC Training must also be completed; pertaining to Routine enquiry, Risk Identification, Risk Categorisation, Safety Planning and Referral Pathways.
 This training should be completed on an annual basis, and will be provided by the Safer Somerset Partnership via Somerset County Council.

 It is expected that all agencies participating in the MARAC will routinely screen for domestic abuse and will have a process/written guidance for doing so or will be actively working towards this.
+This will be reported through the Somerset Domestic Abuse Board self-assessment.
 MARAC representatives will be tasked with gathering all and any relevant information they hold, in relation to any person referred to the MARAC, working closely with all frontline workers engaged with the individual in question.

-The first formal risk assessment should be carried out by the lead agency that identifies or recognises a potential case of domestic abuse.
+The first formal DASH risk assessment should be carried out by the lead agency that identifies or recognises a potential case of domestic abuse..
 All referrals to MARAC should be sent to the Somerset Integrated Domestic Abuse Service.

 In most cases this would be the Police, given that they attend many domestic abuse incidents.
-However, it is known that many victims access other services without reporting to the police, particularly health services including health visitors, A&E hospital staff and Mental Health Services. staff within these settings should ensure that they are aware of the signs and symptoms of domestic abuse and have access to risk assessment and domestic abuse advice and information.
+However, it is known that many victims access other services without reporting to the police, particularly health services including health visitors, A&E hospital staff and Mental Health Services.

+Thus, staff within these settings should ensure that they are aware of the signs and symptoms of domestic abuse and have access to risk assessment and domestic abuse advice and information.
 All agencies should, therefore, ensure that their staff attend Somerset County Council’s domestic abuse training including as a minimum completing the digital domestic abuse training modules online at somersetsurvivors.co.uk.
-Unless agencies have a training programme of an equivalent standard that they have formally declared through the Domestic Abuse Board self-assessment, and provided evidence and assurance it’s been completed by all relevant staff. .
+Unless agencies have a training programme of an equivalent standard that they have formally declared through the Domestic Abuse Board self-assessment, and provided evidence and assurance it’s been completed by all relevant staff.

 In order for the MARAC to work effectively all MARAC representatives need to have a common understanding of risk levels which can be achieved by use of the Domestic Abuse, Stalking & Honour Based Violence (DASH) risk assessment tool and undertaking the available training.